 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 This update provides a comprehensive new revenue recognition model that requires a company to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.
 The guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
-In August 2015, the FASB issued Accounting Standards Update No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which defers the effective date of the guidance in Accounting Standards Update No. 2014-09 by one year.
-This update is now effective for annual and interim periods beginning after December 15, 2017, which will require us to adopt these provisions in the first quarter of fiscal 2019.
-Early application is permitted for annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
+This update is effective for annual and interim periods beginning after December 15, 2017, which will require us to adopt these provisions in the first quarter of fiscal 2019.
+Early application is not permitted.
 This update permits the use of either the retrospective or cumulative effect transition method.
-The Company has not yet selected a transition method nor has it determined the effect of the standard its consolidated financial statements and related disclosures.
+We are evaluating the effect this guidance will have on our consolidated financial statements and related disclosures.
+We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.

 No definition available.